< Go Back

 First stop for Rhodes cotton farming in Natal

-One of South Africa's major historical figures first managed his brother's two farms near Pietermaritzburg, writes V.E.
-WOODLEY
+One of South Africa's major historical figures, Cecil John Rhodes, once managed his brother's two farms in the Umkomaas Valley, near Richmond, not far from Pietermaritzburg, writes V.E.
+WOODLEY (January 7, 2000).

 Fedsem: a battle lost